The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Having a credit card is a big responsibility, and it’s one that shouldn’t be taken lightly.
-A credit card can help you build your credit score so you’ll have excellent credit when you need it, but we all know that credit cards can also lead to long-term debt and damage to your credit score that can take years to fix.
+A credit card can help you build your credit score so you’ll have good credit when you need it, but we all know that credit cards can also lead to long-term debt and credit score damage (that can take years to fix).

 With that in mind, it’s smart to have a plan in place before you begin using your new credit card.
-This plan should help you maximize the benefits of credit, including credit-building and rewards, without putting your finances at risk.
+This plan should help you maximize the benefits of credit without putting your finances at risk.

-If you’re a new credit card user and you want to use credit as a tool to build the life you want, read on to learn six steps you’ll want to take right away.
+If you’re a new credit card user and want to use credit as a tool to build the life you want, read on for our seven credit card tips for beginners.

-Building credit is easier when you know about the factors that make up your credit score, the most important of which is payment history.
-This factor makes up more than one-third of your FICO score.
+Building credit with a credit card is easier when you know about the factors that make up your credit score, the most important of which is payment history.
+This factor makes up more than one-third of your FICO credit score.
 As a result, paying your bills late (or on time) will have a significant impact on whether a credit card hurts or helps your credit score in the long run.

 2. Use your credit card like a debit card

-If you wind up with a balance of $5,000 on a credit card with 17 percent APR and you make a minimum payment of $150 each month, you would be stuck forking over $1,814.81 in interest payments as you paid your debt off over 46 months.
+If you wind up with a balance of $5,000 on a credit card with 20 percent APR and make a minimum payment of $150 each month, you would be stuck forking over $2,359 in interest payments as you paid your debt off over 50 months.

 Of course, it’s best to avoid paying hundreds or thousands of dollars in interest.
 That’s why your best bet with a credit card is to use it like a debit card, or only charge purchases you actually have the cash in the bank to pay for.
 Doing so can help you enjoy the perks and convenience of credit without racking up long-term debt and paying more for everything you buy along the way.